iagox86/dnscat2/doc/protocol.md

 like the original configuration (the only difference is, it's done over an encrypted channel).

-Validation is not re-done.
+Authentication is not re-done.
 The connection is assumed to still be valid.

 After successful re-negotiation, the client and server should both reset their nonce values back to 0.